matt10145/pset-4/README.md

 By Matthew Hui

-TODO:
-- fibonacci: off by one error? sequence starts with 0 and not 1?
-- finish 7-10

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
 More specifically, it focuses on using loops to introduce repetition to your programs.

 ## Getting Started